 In 2017, I started a weekly email to members of the Learning Community.
 It’s a short bit of content that is more practical than that in our blog posts.

 Rest assured, the majority of FS content will always be free.
-If you find value in Farnam Street, we hope you’ll consider joining the Learning Community.
+If you find value in Farnam Street, we hope you’ll consider becoming a member.
 Now you can give a membership to your smart friends and loved ones.

 Perceptive readers know there is more to Farnam Street than me.
 Behind the scenes is an evolving team and freelancers who make things happen.